nitrocon/yiimp_install_script-cryptoverse.eu/README.md

 If you need further assistance we have a small but growing discord channel at https://discord.gg/zcCXjkQ

-If this helped you or you feel giving please donate :
+If this helped you donate to cryptoverse.eu:
 - BTC Donation : 15drtFuqpMqSdeEuyepKyvMgQWhcGQmXYP
 - RTM Donation : RDv3xmo8RBe1hec7SpoT5SgtAnACq9EDx5